The internet is a fantastic tool and technology continues to accelerate, but these days there’s just too much input and not enough output.

 I’m happy to return phone calls and other communications promptly, but it has to be on a reasonable schedule.
 I usually set my phone to Airplane Mode every evening before bed and leave it on until my daughter has breakfast the next morning and I’ve completed my most important work tasks for the day.

 I know this isn’t easy to implement if you’ve got young kids and work outside the home or have a demanding boss.
 In this case Do Not Disturb might be a good alternative, since you can select WHO can reach you and block out all the rest.

 Other Distraction Blockers

 Steve Jobs had a reality distortion field.
 I have distraction blockers.
 These are my other go-to methods that help me focus on my most important tasks first.

 They help me effectively combat the daily avalanche of unexpected interruptions that crowd my inbox and demand my attention.

 Just Turn It All Off (for a while)

 Bye Bye beeps and buzzes.
 For me, any extraneous noise is really distracting, so I turn off all notifications on both my computer and my phone when I’m in the zone.
 It also saves battery life for both devices, which is a bonus.

-I also turn off email, Skype, Slack (gasp!), and sometimes WIFI altogether if I don’t need to be online for a while.
+I also turn off email, Zoom, Slack (gasp!), and sometimes WIFI altogether if I don’t need to be online for a while.

 Keep in mind I’m not hiding out all the time.
 Airplane mode is my insurance for single-tasking.
 I use it mostly during the early part of the day when I’m working on my top priorities and/or have a tight deadline.
 Most late mornings and afternoons I come up for air and turn everything back on.